cassandrale179/cassandrale179.github.io/README.md

 - **Problem**: Apparently Github is a static webpage, so they won't host any server-side back-end.
 I tried find a Node wrapper for [Goodreads API](https://github.com/bdickason/node-goodreads), so maybe I can use [Browserify](https://github.com/browserify/browserify) to somehow make Node worked on client-side JavaScript.
 Then maybe I can make GET request through the wrapper to get my reviews.
 It turned out to be a huge mess!
     - I got Browserify to work (but the debugging process was hell 😧.
 Apparently Chrome Dev Tools still output error message from both bundle.js and the original js file, which I had to filter out).
     - The Goodreads API node wrappper is also error-prone, and apparently I can't even make XML requests due to CORS.  😢
 - **New Approach**: Following the minimal approach, I said f it and threw the Goodreads API + Browserify away.
-I create a small Expres app on the side, then actually scraped my own data from scratch using [Cheerio](https://github.com/cheeriojs/cheerio).
+I create a small Express app on the side, then actually scraped my own data from scratch using [Cheerio](https://github.com/cheeriojs/cheerio).
 This is simple because
     ```javascript

     const $ = require('cheerio');